Black Aphrodite (1977)

 Starring Ajita Wilson, Harry Stevens

 As the 1970’s drew to a close, Greek cinema was in love with both Eurospy films and bodacious sex goddess Ajita Wilson…so why not combine the two?
-Black Aphrodite is a mind-blowing swirl of sex, sleaze, knifing, train tossing, nudity, axe murders and hairy Greek buttocks.
+BLACK APHRODITE is a mind-blowing swirl of sex, sleaze, knifing, bodies tossed from trains, nudity, axe murders and hairy Greek buttocks.
 If it sounds like fun – it is in it’s own way, if you don’t think about it too much.
 Despite having all the ingredients for a rip-roaring exploitation sleaze fest, BLACK APHRODITE has one fatal flaw: it doesn’t make any bloody sense!

 A group of arms dealers, led by the statuesque Tamara, begin to suspect there is a traitor in their midst when a routine arms deal goes bust.
 Things grow increasingly more desperate as the culprit begins picking them off one-by-one in a shocking display of violence, rape and bloodshed.

 Director Pavlos Filippou (using the bizarre pseudonym ‘Saul Filipstein’) seems to have brought to the set a written “to do” list on how to make a Eurocrime sex film…and the results are rather confusing.
 Characters appear simply to be dispatched minutes later, people who tried to kill each other a few scenes back are suddenly on the same team, our cast of heroes are rarely seen in close up and look so much alike we never really know who is who…you get the idea.
 Throw in several very long and clumsy sexual interludes, and you have something that might – under most circumstances – be rather interminable.
 However, that’s not the case here.
 BLACK APHRODITE has a certain charm and a secret ingredient that makes it hard to look away.